ivanjuric671/Hiro/README.md

-Just something i made in my free time, feel free to use code as you please.
+Just something I made in my free time, feel free to use code as you please.